Guide to Growing Yam in Sacks

 3. Prepare your Sacks:

-4. Source Quality Yam Seeds / Cuttings
+4. Source Quality Yam Seeds or Prepare your Yam Cuttings

 Success starts with quality yam seeds.
 Choose your yam seeds carefully from a trusted source.
 Healthy, disease-free yams are your best bet for a thriving harvest.
-Pick yam cuttings with at least one bud or eye.
-These should measure around 6-8 inches in length.

 5. Plant Your Yam Seeds / Cuttings